Single Sample DNA + Protein#

 fig.show()

-# Signature will create a dataframe based on the layer you want to look at and which statistical value you want to view
+# Signature will create a dataframe based on the layer defined and statistical value listed

-# You can see: mean, median, mode, or std with this function
+# This can be used for: mean, median, mode, or std

 sample.protein.signature('normalized_counts', 'median')